alexjames4/where-in-the-world/README.md

 # Where in the world

-This is a small project using React and Vite to create a application that interacts with https://restcountries.com/ API to display a range of countries and some facts about them.
+In this project I have combined my JS, HTML and CSS knowledge to create a application that interacts with https://restcountries.com/ API to display a range of countries and some facts about them.

-I have added the ability to search for a specific country by name and for the results to update live as you type.
+I have implemented the Bootstrap Framework and also added the ability to search for a specific country by name with the results to update live as you type.